Connect with us

 Nottingham Forest vs Liverpool

-Forest, revitalized under Vítor Pereira, impressed in Europe with a 3–0 win over Fenerbahçe.
+Forest, revitalised under Vítor Pereira, impressed in Europe with a 3–0 win over Fenerbahçe.
+Liverpool’s league form has been uneven but their individual quality remains decisive.

 Prediction: Liverpool 2–1 Nottingham Forest